cardflopper/cardflopper.github.io/colossal-arena.md

   play-time: 40-60 minutes
 ---

+# INTRODUCTION

+Welcome to the Colossal Arena!
+Today, for your amusement, eight fierce creatures will battle each other in a five round tournament.
+You have come to the arena to wager your hard-earned gold on these gladiators in the hopes of winning a fortune.
+Bet early and bet often to back your favorite creature, because wagers are worth less and less as the competitors are eliminated.
+In the end, only three creatures will survive...will they be the ones you backed?

+In Colossal Arena, 2-5 players take on the role of fans at the colossal arena wagering on monstrous gladiators.
+The fan who leaves the arena with the most gold at the end of the tournament is the winner!

+## Object of the Game
+Win the most gold by betting on creatures that make it through the tournament.
+The earlier a bet is placed, the more valuable it is.
+Beware, however, for betting heavily on a creature early in the tournament increases the odds that it will be eliminated by your opponents.
+At the end of the game, the player whose bets are worth the most gold is the winner.

+## Components
+* Creature Cards: These 12 red-backed cards represent the creatures that will fight in the tournament.
+Each creature has a special power that is activated whenever its backer (explained below) plays a combat card on the creature.
+* Combat Cards: These 132 blue-backed cards are used to represent the battle between the creatures.
+Each of the 12 creatures has a set of 11 combat cards numbered 0-10.
+The number on a combat card is its strength.
+* Spectator Cards: These 11 blue-backed cards represent crazed spectators who have leapt into the arena to fight for their favorite creature.
+Their strength ranges from 0-10, like combat cards, and they momentarily void the special powers of any creatures they are played on (as explained later in these rules).
+* Referee Cards: These 3 blue-backed cards represent the tournament referees.
+They do various things when played, as explained later in these rules.
+* Bet Tokens: These 25 round plastic tokens (5 in each of 5 colors) are used to place bets on the creatures fighting in the tournament.
+The earlier in the game a bet is placed, the more it is worth if the creature it’s placed on makes it through the tournament.

 # SETUP

 1. Each player is assigned a color and takes the 5 bet tokens of that color.